XIRZC/XIRZC.github.io/_posts/2022-10-05-arch_recipe.md

 - `sudo pacman -R $(pacman -Qtdq)` for delete some not useful dependency packages
 - [This link has some useful commands for clean pacman cache](https://zhongguo.eskere.club/%E5%A6%82%E4%BD%95%E6%B8%85%E7%90%86-arch-linux-%E4%B8%AD%E7%9A%84%E5%8C%85%E7%BC%93%E5%AD%98/2021-09-03/)

-## Efficient packages or apps

-- `flameshot` for screenshot
-- `ranger` for file-related manipulation
-- `zsh` for well-performed command-line use
-- `lazygit` for convenient git operation
-- `neovim` for better vim
-- `gvim` for some great experience compared with conventional vim(here especially for archlinux copyboard sharing between vim and system)
-- `spacevim` for easy-use vim
-- `dwm` for the best window manager
-- `alacritty` for well-looking terminal client
-- `kitty` for previewing pictures and visual parts
-- `rofi` for weel-looking app launcher
-- `neofetch` for printing current system configuration with great appearance
-- `yay` for aur package installer
-- `qv2ray & v2ray` for good vpn client
-- `nerd-font-complete(aur)` for whole nerd-font support
-- `fcitx & google-pinyin` for chinese input
-- `sddm & kde` for kde desktop environment
-- `blueman` for bluetooth connection
-- `pulseaudio` for audio manipulation
-- `spotify` for some free music
-- `networkmanager & network-manager-applet` for visual wifi connection
-- `conda` for virtual python environment
-- `feh` for automative wallpaper change
-- `zotero` for paper managment
-- `screenkey` for keyboard monitor
-- `picom` for great apperance
-- `mpv` for great video player